nylander/vim/README.md

 not loaded at runtime but can be added by using the command `:packadd foo`.

 ## Current file structure

+Note, not all files are under version control in this repository.
+Stable plugins may be added as git submodules later.

     .
     ├── pack